 Tajiks are believed to have Iranian origins, and are also referred to as Farsi.
 They are the second largest ethnic group in Afghanistan, making up an estimated 27% of the nation’s population.
 They speak a Persian dialect known as Dari.
 According to a US State Department report released in 2009, Tajiks are 98% Sunni Muslims.
 Tajiks' meals range from sweet dishes such as Halwa to savory ones such as Pulao (spiced rice).
 Tajiks are famous for their elaborate embroideries on fabric.
 These beautiful patterns are also found on their carpets, wall hangings and head pieces.
 Decorative carvings on stone can be seen in Tajik homes.

 Hazaras occupy the rugged central highlands regions in Afghanistan.
 They make up close to 10% percent of the Afghanistan population.
 Hazaras are said to be descendants of Genghis Khan, the founder of the Mongol Empire.
 Hazaras belong to the Shia sect of Islam in a country that is mostly Sunni Muslim.
-As a result, they are viewed as outsiders.
-Hazaras work in the least desirable jobs due to their low ranking in the caste system.
-However, they are very industrious people.
+As a result, they are often viewed as outsiders.

 The Aimaq are a group of Persian-speaking nomadic tribes, and they constitute 4% of the total population in the country.
 Aimaqs live in Western Afghanistan.
 Women adorn themselves in brightly colored clothes while men wear cloaks and round caps.
 Interestingly, Aimaq women are not as restricted as other women in rural Afghanistan.
 They take part in group discussions with men and have a say in the choice of a groom for them.